soltanioumayma/water_quality_iot/README.md

-# 🌊 AquaSense - Water Quality Control System
+# 🌊 H2OMG - Water Quality Control System

 **AquaSense** is an IoT-based solution designed to monitor and control water quality in real-time.
 This Android application leverages Firebase to provide users with accurate, up-to-date data on pH levels and conductivity of water, ensuring safety and reliability.
 The system is designed for environmental monitoring, agriculture, and industrial applications where water quality is critical.